AlbinDalbert/machine-monitor/README.md

 ![image](app.gif)

 ## Compilation
-This project is built with Tauri, to compile it follow the setup steps for tauri using `cargo` on https://tauri.app/.
+This project is built with Tauri, to compile it follow the setup steps for tauri using `cargo` at https://tauri.app/.
 To build a development build use the following command:

 ```$ cargo tauri dev```